Surbhi-Kohli/DockerAndk8s/1BasicsOfDocker/6ManagingImagesAndContainers.md

          docker rmi <imageid1> <imageid2> <imageid3> <imageid4>
         If u wanna remove all the images that are not being used in containers , u can do the following: docker image prune
+        But this will by default only remove all images that are not tagged(named).
+        So if u want to remove all unused images, even those that have a tag,run: docker image prune -a

         ## Removing stopped containers automatically
         You can use docker run --help to check for all config options docker run --rm flag =automatically removes the container when it exits